Israel-Gaza : ‘It’s important that we raise a different tone’ – BBC News

 “It was important to us that we raise a different tone.”

-Ahmed Alnaouq is a journalist who grew up in Gaza and moved to the five years ago as a student.
+Ahmed Alnaouq is a who grew up in Gaza and moved to the five years ago as a student.

 He and his wife also live in London.